bryanotoole/Password-Management-Solution-Deployed-in-AWS/README.md

-<h1>Password-Management-Solution-Deployed-in-AWS</h1>
+<h1>Password Management Solution Deployed in AWS</h1>

 ### Description
-- Set up an AWS cloud instance to self host Passbolt, to securely store and manage complex passwords.
+- Set up an AWS cloud instance to self host Passbolt, to securely store and manage complex passwords
-- Implemented HTTPS encryption to safeguard sensitive data transmitted to and from the password manager.
+- Implemented HTTPS encryption to safeguard sensitive data transmitted to and from the password manager
-- Configured and maintained the domain hosting for the password manager, ensuring confidentiality and accessibility.
+- Configured and maintained the domain hosting for the password manager, ensuring confidentiality and accessibility

 ### Skills Learned

-- Proficincy in incident response and investigation
-- Threat identification and assessment using diverse tools and techniques
+- Proficincy in configuring and managing workloads hosted in an AWS cloud environment and ensuring adherence to cybersecurity best practices
+- Comprehensive understanding of network security principles and protocols, including TCP/IP, SSL/TLS, and SSH, to successfully immplement encryption and ensure the secure transmission of sensitive data
-- Proficiency in developing and implementing effective remediation measures
+- Proficinecy in password security and best practices
-- Developing and deploying automation solutions in a SIEM environment

 ### Tools Used